blink1073/specifications/source/unified-test-format/unified-test-format.rst

   These requirements SHOULD be more restrictive than those specified in the top-level `runOnRequirements`_ (if any) and SHOULD NOT be more permissive.
-  This is advised because both sets of requirements MUST be satisified in order for a test to be executed and more permissive requirements at the test-level could be taken out of context on their own.
+  This is advised because both sets of requirements MUST be satisfied in order for a test to be executed and more permissive requirements at the test-level could be taken out of context on their own.